-Too often I witness businesses spending a lot of time and effort putting together a brilliant website only to leave it as is for two or three years – an eternity in Internet time.
+Too often I witness businesses spending a lot of time and effort putting together a brilliant website only to leave it as is for two, three, or even four years – an eternity in Internet time.
 They figure, “If it ain’t broke, why fix it?”

 Well, it may not be broke, but it’s just not doing as much for your business or organization as it could be.
 You need to keep the content of your site fresh.
 This is important for both visitors to your site (especially repeat visitors) and search engines.

 Let’s look at the first of these.
 When people come to your site for the first time, if they see dated material, they’ll probably not take you very seriously – not a good first impression.
 If you walked into a grocery store and saw milk in the refrigerator that was past its expiry date, would you go back to that store?
 (Okay, not all of us drink milk, but you get the point.)

 Repeat visitors will be even more critical if they keep seeing the same material each time they visit your site.
 The reason they’re checking back is to see… what’s new?!
 What if the radio station you listen to never played new songs.
 How long would you keep listening to it?
 Probably not very long.
 True, we do like some degree of familiarity and to be able to see/hear our favourites, but if there’s never anything new, we lose interest quickly.